 POSH & PROPER – The Goring Hotel is by far my favorite place to have tea in London.
 You can request to sit in the yellow room, overlooking the garden, or in the summer, you can book a table outside on the terrace amongst the trees and blooming flowers.

-London use to have a much deserved reputation for bad food but that era has long since passed.
-Here, in my opinion, a list of the best restaurants in London-based on the type of food.
+London used to have a much deserved reputation for bad food but that era has long since passed.
+Here, in my opinion, is a list of the best restaurants in London-based on the type of food.

 SUSHI – Koji, in Parsons Green, is my favorite sushi restaurant in London because of the sexy atmosphere, delicious cocktails and mouth-watering food.
 Another great spot for sushi is Zuma, which has been a staple in Knightsbridge for years.
 This place is a major scene and always packed so make sure to book in advance, and order the black cod – so good!